vapor/docs/routing/parameters.md

 }
 ```

-Here you can see that type safe routing saves ~3 lines of code and also prevents runtime errors, i.e. mispelling `:id`.
+Here you can see that type safe routing saves ~3 lines of code and also prevents runtime errors like mispelling `:id`.

 ## String Initializable

 Any type that conforms to `StringInitializable` can be used as a type-safe routing parameter.
-By default, the following types conform.
+By default, the following types conform:

 - String
 - Int